-Submit any necessary corrections to the student aid application FAFSA before the deadline this fall.
+Submit any necessary FAFSA corrections before the financial aid deadlines this fall.

-If you filled out the FAFSA (Free Application for Federal Student Aid) earlier this year to apply for student aid, there’s a good chance you need to go back and make corrections to it now.
-It’s important to make the corrections before your state’s deadline.
+If you filled out the FAFSA (Free Application for Federal Student Aid) earlier this year to apply for federal financial aid, there’s a good chance you need to go back and make corrections to your FAFSA information now.
+It’s important to make the FAFSA corrections before your state’s deadline.

-If you want to receive financial aid for yourself or someone else in your household, you must file the FAFSA early in the year.
+If you want to receive financial aid for yourself or someone else in your household to help pay for college, you must file the corrected FAFSA early in the year.

 In fact, it is recommended that you submit the application as close to January 1 as possible.
-The problem is that the FAFSA uses information from last year’s tax return.
+The problem is that the FAFSA information is from last year’s tax return.

 When FAFSA was due early this year, you may not have finished your tax return – or in some cases, even received all your tax information.
 You are allowed to estimate tax information when you fill out the form.